Posting Check List

 - What your native language is (if not English)

-Your certification forum posts need to be in the Thai Massage Video Course forum, not in any other forum.
+Your certification forum posts need to be in the Thai Massage Certification Forum, not in any other forum.

 The topic title has to include your first and last name AND the name of the course which you are taking.